Shamanism: Semiotic and hermeneutic approaches

 Armin Geertz coined and introduced the hermeneutics, or "ethnohermeneutics", interpretation.
 Hoppál extended the term to include not only the interpretation of oral and written texts, but that of "visual texts as well (including motions, gestures and more complex rituals, and ceremonies performed, for instance, by shamans)".
 Revealing the animistic views in shamanism, but also their relevance to the contemporary world, where ecological problems have validated paradigms of balance and protection.

+Medical anthropology approaches

+In many societies where shamanism is practiced, the understanding and treatment of illness are closely tied to social and cultural processes.
+Disease is often seen not just as a biological condition but as a disruption in the balance of spiritual and social relationships.
+The concept of the body in these contexts is multifaceted, encompassing physical, social, and cultural dimensions.
+Anthropologists Nancy Scheper-Hughes and Margaret Lock expand on this by introducing the idea of "the three bodies": the "individual body", relating to personal health experiences; the "social body", connecting health to social and cultural values; and the "body politic", reflecting the influence of power structures on health outcomes.